We recognize that transitions can be difficult for a child with SEND and take steps to ensure that any transition is as smooth as possible.

 Transition into EYFS

-Prior to starting school children are gradually integrated into EYFS at St Joseph’s.
-We visit Nursery Schools to meet all the children and speak to class teachers.
+We now have our own Nursery provision where children aged three attend afternoon nursery daily.
+This will ease transition prior to starting school here at St. Joseph’s RCVA.
+We also visit other Nursery Schools to meet all the children and speak to class teachers.
 We complete home visits which enables parents to speak to us regarding their individual child’s needs.
 All children are offered an opportunity to visit their new class.
 We also offer additional school visits for children with SEND to enable a smooth transition.

 Upon entry into school children are gradually introduced with an informal timetable working up to a full working week by week 3.